Castlegregory Tidy Towns

 Our projects include:

-• Litter picking:
+• Litter Awareness and litter picking:

-• Manage the playground, the west end hall garden and our planters as biodiverse and pollinator friendly habitats
+• Manage the playground, the west end hall garden and our planters as biodiverse and pollinator friendly habitats.

-• Invasive species awareness Download Flyer Here
+• Invasive species awareness, in particular Montbretia awareness: Download Flyer Here

 • Water conservation by installing water butts and supporting water conservation events